codingoak/codingoak/README.md

 # `Daniel Eicher`
-Hello, I'm a passionate web developer and mainly work on the front-end.
+Hello, I'm a passionate web developer and mainly work on the front-end with Vue.js and TypeScript.
 I'm from [Thun ](https://en.wikipedia.org/wiki/Thun):switzerland:, living in Valencia with my little family and enjoying the sun and the sea :)

 > :technologist: Currently deepening my knowledge of Vue.js and TypeScript.